-In order to decide if a bridge is appropriate and choose the design of the bridge, the dentist will examine the area, take X-rays and make up casts of the teeth.
+In order to decide if a bridge is appropriate and plan its design, the dentist will examine the area, take X-rays and make up casts of the arches.

-Once it has been decided that a bridge is to be fitted and which type is to be constructed, an appointment is needed to prepare the teeth.
+Once it has been decided that bridgework is to be fitted and which type is to be constructed, an appointment is needed for “preparation” of the area.

-- Once the teeth are numb, they are filed down to the required size in order to make the space for the crowns/wings which will be attached to anchor the bridge in place.
+- Once the area is numbed, the anchors are filed down to the required size in order to make the space for the crowns/wings (which will be attached to anchor the bridge in place).
 This can take up to 45 minutes per tooth.

-- A mold of the teeth is then taken, using a rubber putty material.
-It is this mold which is sent to the dental laboratory where the bridge is made.
+- A mold of the dental arch is then taken, using a rubber putty material.
+It is this mold which is sent to the technician who makes prosthesis.

-- Construction of the bridge can take around two weeks.
-In the interim, your dentist will fit a temporary bridge which will protect the teeth and keep them in the correct position.
+- Lab construction can take around two weeks.
+In the interim, your dentist will fit a temporary unit which will protect the teeth and keep them in the correct position.

 - This temporary bridge is removed at the next visit and the newly made bridge is cemented into place, once you are both happy with how it looks and fits.

 Read more on the procedure in this article.

 “How long will it last?”